KI-CISWG/MVCR/mvcr-0.7.md

 # The Solution
 The solution is an open consent model that provides people with a simple, standardized, easy-to-read consent receipt.
 The act of providing a consent record will demonstrate the capacity for compliance and build trust with the management of personal data.

-A common consent receipt format will enable people to communicate about consent after the point at which it is provided.
+A common consent receipt format will enable people to communicate about consent after the point at which it is provided and by so doing build reputations viewable before entering into the service.

-This transparency makes consent more usable because it provides the means for people and CRM systems to evolve greater personal data control in line with regulation and context.
+This transparency makes consent more usable because it provides the means for people and CRM systems to evolve towards greater personal data control in line with regulation and context.

 # Scope
-CISWG: Internal Spec revision: This next iteration of  the MVCR specification is the Alpha: Minimum core requirements for digital consent, to be viable independently.
+CISWG: Internal Spec revision: This next iteration of  the MVCR specification is the Alpha: Minimum core requirements for a legitimate consent to be viable independently.

 Core use is to make a standard way to communicate about fine grained consent and contexts, using policy, between DS and DC.

-The Minimum Viable Consent Receipt (MVCR) specification as the core fields required for creating a legitimate digital consent that can be used to bind trust frameworks roles and requirements to a consent transaction.
+The Minimum Viable Consent Receipt (MVCR) specification as the core fields required for creating a legitimate digital consent that can be used to bind frameworks, roles and required data controls, to a consent transaction.

-The scope of the MVCR is limited to defining the basic and common consent fields for an explicit consent.
-With the transparent aim  to standardize the minimum fields to create a common base meta-format defined here and called a ‘consent receipt’ (CR).
+The scope of the MVCR is limited to defining the minimum consent fields for an explicit consent.
+With the transparent aim to standardize the minimum fields to create a common receipt meta-format defined here and called a ‘consent receipt’ (CR).

 # MVCR: Core Profile